 Featured in Prospect 3 New Orleans and the 56th Venice Biennale, McCormick & Calhoun’s Slavery: The Prison Industrial Complex is an ongoing series of photographs that chronicles African-American life within the Louisiana prison system.
 Their investigation, which began in the 1980s, probes the hidden realities of the state prison system and depicts scenes of forced labor, humble art fairs, spectacular rodeos and somber familial visits all set within the prison walls.
 These striking photographs provide a personal glimpse into the experiences of the incarcerated and the communities that are closely affected.

-Through VIA Art Fund’s support, McCormick and Calhoun will publish a 40-page soft cover book featuring selected photographs from this series, accompanied by an essay by poet, author and activist Kalamu Ya Salaam.
-The publication will launch in the Fall 2015, following the work’s inclusion in the 56th Venice Biennale.
+Through VIA Art Fund’s support, McCormick and Calhoun published a 40-page soft cover book featuring selected photographs from this series, accompanied by an essay by poet, author and activist Kalamu Ya Salaam.
+The publication launched in the Fall 2015, following the work’s inclusion in the 56th Venice Biennale.